dftec-es/civ2civ3_earth/README.md

 where /2.6/ should match the freeciv version that you had installed.

 #### Earth map 124x68 Rhye enlarged
-The earth map scenario (seen in the screenshot) was designed for this ruleset, but cannot be open source (map made by Rhye for civ4), and can be downloaded separately from [here](https://drive.google.com/file/d/1Di-O4LCYN0X2cOp9K_FGcqwsoDr8vKt2/view?usp=sharing).
+The world map scenario (seen in the screenshot) was designed for this ruleset, but it cannot have an open license (map made by Rhye for civ4).
+It can be downloaded separately from [here](https://drive.google.com/file/d/1Di-O4LCYN0X2cOp9K_FGcqwsoDr8vKt2/view?usp=sharing).